ezpie1/ezpie/src/pages/blogs/modal-using-angular-and-tailwindCSS.md

 layout: ../../layout/PostLayout.astro
 title: Building a Modal Using Angular and TailwindCSS
 description: In this blog learn how to create modal forms in angular using tailwindCSS.
 Modern design principles are at the heart of this approach, ensuring a seamless and engaging user experience.
 Unravel the code behind creating elegant modals, complete with responsive design, intuitive user controls, and dynamic form fields.
-published: 19/08/2023
+published: 8/19/2023
-author: Ayush Agarwal
+author: "Ayush Agarwal"
-permalink: /blogs/build-modal-angular-tailwindCSS
+permalink: /blogs/modal-using-angular-and-tailwindCSS
 image: /images/thumbnail/build-modal-angular-tailwindCSS.svg
 ---